Modeling the formation of N2 and CH4 frost on Pluto's slopes

-\abstract {The equatorial region of Cthulhu, revealed by New Horizons, appears generally dark and largely devoid of volatiles due to its low-albedo surface.
-However, localized bright patches, interpreted as CH$_4$ frost, are observed on crater rims and slopes. } {Previous studies suggested that these frosts could result from the peculiar insolation driven by the geometry of these slopes, but this has never been quantitatively tested.
-We aim to investigate the origin, stability, and potential role in Pluto's volatile cycle of these localized frost deposits. } {We implemented a new sub-grid-scale slope parameterization in the Pluto Volatile Transport Model, which accounts for the specific solar irradiation and resulting surface and subsurface temperatures on sloped terrains.
-This parameterization also allows the condensation and sublimation of volatiles (either N$_2$ or CH$_4$) on slopes, including the effect of large-scale transport of these species, which is key to determining the amount of frost that forms or disappears. } {Our simulations reproduce the observed CH$_4$ frost on North-facing slopes as seasonal deposits currently sublimating, predict perennial CH$_4$ frost on South-facing slopes, and show that slope microclimates should not alter global volatile cycles.} {Seasonal and perennial N$_2$ and CH$_4$ frosts can form across Pluto's slopes, even in its darkest and warmest regions, due to the locally reduced sunlight received on inclined terrain.
-Nevertheless, despite Pluto's abundance of sloped surfaces, slope microclimates appear to have only a minor effect on the planet's global volatile cycles.}
+\abstract {The equatorial region of Cthulhu as revealed by New Horizons appears to be generally dark and largely devoid of volatiles because its surface albedo is low.
+Localized bright patches, however, which are interpreted as CH$_4$ frost, are observed on crater rims and slopes. } {Previous studies suggested that these frosts might result from the peculiar insolation driven by the geometry of these slopes, but this has never been tested quantitatively.
+We investigated the origin, stability, and potential role of these localized frost deposits in the volatile cycle of Pluto. } {We implemented a new subgrid-scale slope parameterization in the volatile transport model for Pluto, which accounts for the specific solar irradiation and the resulting surface and subsurface temperatures on sloped terrains.
+This parameterization also allows the condensation and sublimation of volatiles (either N$_2$ or CH$_4$) on slopes, including the effect of large-scale transport of these species.
+This is key to determining the amount of frost that forms or disappears. } {Our simulations reproduce the observed CH$_4$ frost on north-facing slopes as seasonal deposits that currently sublimate, predict perennial CH$_4$ frost on south-facing slopes, and show that the slope microclimates are not expected to alter global volatile cycles.} {Seasonal and perennial N$_2$ and CH$_4$ frosts can form on the Pluto slopes, even in its darkest and warmest regions, because the locally sunlight received on inclined terrain is reduced.
+Despite the abundance of sloped surfaces on Pluto, the slope microclimates still only appear to have a minor effect on the global volatile cycles of the planet.}

 \keywords{Planets and satellites: individual: Pluto, Planets and satellites: surfaces, Methods: numerical }